Garo (TV series): Plot

 Garo focuses on the life of Kouga Saejima, who has assumed the title of Makai Knight to protect humanity against dark demonic manifestations called "Horrors".
 In his quest to destroy them, he encounters a young girl named Kaoru, whom he saves from a Horror, though he learns that she is stained with its demonic blood.
 As a rule, those that have been stained by the blood of a Horror must be killed, or else they will die painfully in approximately 100 days.
 Kouga spares Kaoru and tries to find a way to purify her before her remaining time expires.
 Thus, the series focuses on Kouga's developing relationship with Kaoru, and his responsibilities protecting humanity in accordance with the wishes of his father, the previous Garo.
 In the process, he encounters another Makai Knight named Rei Suzumura, who eventually becomes his ally.
 Later Kouga confronts his father's former disciple who is revealed to be the cause of a recent series of Horror attacks in preparation of a more sinister advent of the Horrors' originator, Messiah.

 Horrors

 The main antagonistic form in the series, Horrors are demons that reside in a realm known as the netherworld, and thrive on the darkness of humanity.
 The Horrors enter the human world through everyday objects known as Inga Gates, which are created through a mass of darkness.
 When the Horrors first come through, they also known as Inga Horrors, and must possess the body of the first human with inner darkness they come across.
-Because the Horrors feed on humans it is a Makai Knight's duty to hunt and slay the demons.
-Later entries in the series reveal more types of Horrors.
+Because the Horrors feed on humans inner darkness, it is a Makai Knight's duty to hunt and slay the demons.
+Later entries in the series reveal several more types of Horrors.